Harvey Smith (game designer)

-Harvey Smith (born 1966) is an American video game designer and writer, working at Arkane Studios.
+Harvey Smith (born 1966) is an American video game designer and writer, who worked at Arkane Studios from 2008 until the closure of its Austin branch in 2024.

 Smith has lectured in various places around the world on topics such as level design, emergent gameplay, leadership, game unit differentiation, future trends and interactive narrative.
 At the Game Developers Conference in 2006, Smith won the Game Designer's Challenge: Nobel Peace Prize, for his design featuring a mobile video game that facilitates political social action.

 Early life

 Smith was born and raised on the Texas Gulf Coast.
 He grew up playing games like Pong as well as Dungeons & Dragons.
 He read books by Ursula K. Le Guin, William Faulkner, Vladimir Nabokov and Roger Zelazny, among others.
 He served six years in the U.S. Air Force, including tours in Germany and Saudi Arabia.
 Smith moved to Austin at the behest of a friend to try his hand at video game design.